-8. In Home Basic Obedience.
+8. In Home Basic Obedience

 This transfers what each puppy/dog has learned with us to you.
 More specifically we will work on house manners, travel manners, come at twenty feet, and extended stays for leadership.
-I will also begin to work with you during this time, but in the home only.
+We will also begin to work with you during this time, but in the home only.
 Traveling will come later.
 Each puppy/dog will be tested in basic obedience at this time.
 Remember, that we can work with you nationwide (travel and expenses are not included in your original package price).

-9. Canine Good Citizen Training.
+9. Canine Good Citizen Training

 Each puppy/dog will undergo CGC training as it is our first true test to see if they can handle working in public.
 Dogs must be six months old to be enrolled in CGC.
 During the early training phase the puppy/dog is exposed and participates in this program.
 At six months of age the puppy/dog can participate with their handlers.

-10. Register for Service Dog In Training and begin Public Access Training.
+10. Register for Service Dog In Training and begin Public Access Training

 This will begin at the home and build on transferring into public settings.
 We will do short trips at first building up to full day trips.
 This portion of the training is the most stressful on the dog, the caregivers, and the handler.
 There will be good days and there will be bad days.
 The classes will take place according to schedules and difficulties that may arise with the new team.
 It should be noted that the puppy/dog will undergo exposure and socialization in public settings during their early training phases.

-11. Equipment, Vests/Backpacks, Supplies, Registration/Test Fees.
+11. Equipment, Vests/Backpacks, Supplies, Registration/Test Fees

-Once the service dog passes its public access test and advanced training requirements and you attend our send home camp, your dog will receive a blue vest, Lead Dog Service Dog patch.
+Once the service dog passes its public access test and advanced training requirements and you attend our send home camp, your dog will receive a blue vest and a Lead Dog Service Dog patch.
 These are yours to keep as long as you keep your dog certified every two years and are a member of good standing in our service dog program.
 If for any reason your service dog is not re-certfied we will ask for the vest and patch back.
 More information about this is in our service dog contract and will be discussed in detail when you enter our program.

-12. Specialized Training.
+12. Specialized Training

 This training will begin on day one of the board and train and will continue throughout the training program and life.
 The certification organization that we use requires each service dog to successfully complete six specialized commands.